Navigating the Hazards of Urban Floods: Stay Safe with These Tips

 Extreme rainfall events are increasing in the United States, especially over the last three to five decades.
 The National Climate Assessment of 2017 concluded that “heavy downpours are increasing nationally…” and will continue to result in more intense urban flooding unless steps are taken with mitigating their impacts.

 As the increase in urban flooding has swept countries across the globe, outdated sewer systems and severe weather patterns play a part in generating dangerously huge floods more frequently.
-From irresponsible garbage disposal to the thoughtless cutting of trees, nothing puts a bigger threat on our peaceful city lives than the dangers of urban flooding.
+From irresponsible garbage disposal to the thoughtless cutting of trees, nothing puts a bigger threat to our peaceful city lives than the dangers of urban flooding.